 Maintenance Workload Budgeting Standards.
 Common workload measures and standards of performance applied to the tasks of OMP functions.
 The standards, which suggest the estimated hours per year required to complete preventive maintenance and to perform repair and replacement at various Facilities, are intended to be used primarily for budgeting purposes to determine resource requirements for OMP functions.

 major capital improvement project (for non-state projects).
 New construction, substantial alterations, extensions, or improvements to existing structures with an estimated cost in excess of $750,000.
-For state projects, the campus capital planning department should be contacted since the dollar threshold is adjusted biennially.
+For projects with State money, the campus capital planning department should be contacted since the dollar threshold is adjusted biennially.

 mediation.
 A process that provides for the intervention of an acceptable and impartial third party who assists and persuades contesting parties to reach a mutually acceptable settlement of their differences through an appropriate means of reconciliation, interpretation, clarification, suggestion, and advice.

-minor capital improvement project.
+minor capital improvement project (for non-state projects).
 New construction, substantial alterations, extensions, or improvements to existing structures with an estimated cost not to exceed $750,000.
 For projects with State money, the campus capital planning department should be contacted since the dollar threshold is adjusted biennially.